peteroupc/html3dutil/doc/index.md

 * <a href="H3DU.Surface.md">H3DU.Surface</a><br>A surface evaluator object for a parametric surface.
 * <a href="H3DU.SurfaceBuilder.md">H3DU.SurfaceBuilder</a><br>An evaluator of surface evaluator objects for generating vertex attributes for a surface.
-* <a href="H3DU.SurfaceEval.md">H3DU.SurfaceEval</a><br><b>Deprecated: Use <a href="H3DU.SurfaceBuilder.md">H3DU.SurfaceBuilder</a> instead.</b>
 * <a href="H3DU.SurfaceOfRevolution.md">H3DU.SurfaceOfRevolution</a><br>A <a href="H3DU.Surface.md">surface evaluator object</a> for a surface of revolution,
 which results by revolving
 a two-dimensional curve around an axis.
 * <a href="H3DU.TextFont.md">H3DU.TextFont</a><br>Represents a bitmap font, which supports drawing two-dimensional text.
-* <a href="H3DU.Texture.md">H3DU.Texture</a><br>Specifies a texture, which can serve as image data applied to the surface of a shape, or even a 2-dimensional array of pixels used for some other purpose, such as a depth map, a height map, a bump map, a specular map, and so on.
 * <a href="H3DU.TextureAtlas.md">H3DU.TextureAtlas</a><br>A texture atlas specifies the location and size of images within a single texture.
-* <a href="H3DU.TextureInfo.md">H3DU.TextureInfo</a><br>Specifies information about a texture, which can serve as image data applied to the surface of a shape, or even a 2-dimensional array of pixels used for some other purpose, such as a depth map, a height map, a bump map, a specular map, and so on.
-* <a href="H3DU.TextureLoader.md">H3DU.TextureLoader</a><br>An object that caches loaded textures and uploads them to WebGL contexts.
 * <a href="H3DU.Transform.md">H3DU.Transform</a><br>A class offering a convenient way to set a transformation from one coordinate system to another.
 * <a href="H3DU.Trochoid.md">H3DU.Trochoid</a><br>A <a href="H3DU.Curve.md">curve evaluator object</a> for a curve drawn by a circle that rolls along the X axis.